Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 Results on the NMTCB Examination are based on the number of questions answered correctly.
 No points are subtracted for incorrect responses; there is no penalty for guessing.
 You must answer every question even if you are not sure of the answer.
 The computer will not allow you to continue to the next question without answering the question on the screen.
 If you are not sure of the correct answer, make your best guess and move on to the next question.

 The NMTCB uses a criterion-reference standard to ensure a consistent standard of competency.
 A criterion-reference standard means that passing or failing depends solely upon a candidate’s level of performance on the particular questions that are presented by the design of the test.
 The test design includes the coverage of specific content.
 Because of the test design, the computer does not always select a harder question when you answer a question correctly and an easier one when you miss it.
-The number of questions on the exam from each group is based on the percentage of tasks each of the four groups is of the total number of tasks.
+The number of questions on the exam from each group is based on the percentage of tasks each of the five groups is of the total number of tasks.
 Once the minimum number of questions has been answered, testing stops when: (1) a candidate’s performance is determined as being either above or below the passing standard with a predetermined level of certainty: (2) the maximum number of questions have been asked; or, (3) the time limit has been reached.
 Pre-test questions are seamlessly incorporated into the examination.
 It is important to understand that each candidate has ample opportunity to demonstrate true competence and is given an examination that conforms to the NMTCB test plan.
 Your official test results letter will include a scaled score along with other performance measures.

 Strict quality control procedures are performed to ensure the accuracy of the examination results reported.
 You may have your examination manually rescored for a fee.
 Any requests for rescoring must be made in writing within two (2) months of receipt of the original official score report and must include the rescoring fee of $50.00 (made payable to the NMTCB).
 Rescoring very seldom changes reported score results.